massenz/snooper/README.rst

 --------------

-This is a python script that takes a number of command-line arguments, constructs the query and then executes it against a specified RM VM instance.
+This is a python script that takes a number of command-line arguments, constructs the query and then executes it against a specified VM instance.

-The output format will initially be JSON, but should be possible for the user to choose from a predefined set (eg, CSV, HTML table, etc.)
+The output format will initially be JSON, but it will eventually be possible for the user to choose from a predefined set (eg, CSV, HTML table, etc.)

 Command-line arguments
 ^^^^^^^^^^^^^^^^^^^^^^